snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 ## Referer parser refreshment

-Referer parser is a library that contains list of possible referrer hosts.
+Referer parser is a library that contains a list of possible referer hosts.
 We keep maintenance of `0.3.x` branch with backporting new identified hosts into old `0.3.0` version.
 Several new hosts were identified and added to the [`referer.yml`](https://s3-eu-west-1.amazonaws.com/snowplow-hosted-assets/third-party/referer-parser/referers-latest.yml)

 ## IPv6 anonymization

 This release adds support for anonymization of IPv6 addresses. `anonSegments` parameter is added to enrichment configuration.
 It describes how many segments should be anonymized.
-Some examples might be found in our test scenarios in `AnonIpEnrichmentSpec` in `3-enrich/scala-common-enrich/src/test/scala/com.snowplowanalytics.snowplow.enrich.common/enrichments/registry/AnonIpEnrichmentSpec.scala`.

-The schema has been updated to version `1-0-1`:
+The schema for the configuration of the enrichment has been updated to version `1-0-1`:

 ```json
 {